Sep 24, 2018

 2. Cultivate emotional intelligence

-All relationships have ups and downs – including sales reps with their clients.
-So, when it comes to the conversations you’re having with your clients, especially when they don’t go the way you desire, it’s crucial to nip any possible emotional stressors in the bud so as not to negatively impact the outcome.
+All relationships have ups and downs – including those with customers.
+So, when it comes to the conversations you’re having with your clients, especially when they don’t go the way you want, it’s crucial to nip any possible emotional stressors in the bud so as not to negatively impact the outcome.

 If you take some time to focus on recognizing your reactions and emotions throughout the ups and downs of any sales cycle, you can actually turn potentially emotionally fraught situations into opportunities.